 Love, humanity and compassion are necessities, not luxuries.
 A kind word, a helpful hand and a shoulder to rely on is all one needs in tough times.
-Dedicating your entire life for the welfare of those in tough situations takes courage and true altruism, that is why humanitarians are called true heroes!
+Dedicating your entire life to the welfare of those in tough situations takes courage and genuine altruism, that is why humanitarians are called true heroes!
 They risk their lives for the betterment of suffering men, women and children across the globe.
 Aid workers and social workers’ relentless efforts and humanitarian gestures are honoured every year by the United Nations General Assembly on 19th August.
 These workers are an inspiration and hope to thousands of people who suffer due to man-made conflicts.
 Join us to honour these heroes and learn from these leaders on World Humanitarian Day!

 Must Read: International Day of Cooperatives

 “Life’s most persistent and urgent question is, ‘What are you doing for others?’”

 World Humanitarian Day is celebrated every year on 19 August to pay tribute to the fearless humanitarian workers that were killed and injured in the course of their work.
 The day honours all aid and health workers who continue to provide life-saving support and protection to people most in need.
 The day was established in 2009, years after the bombing of Sergio Vieira de Mello, a humanitarian worker in Iraq in 2003 to honor his tireless efforts to help the Iraqi people in crisis.

 Must Read: Malala Day

 “To say that on a daily basis, you can make a difference, well, you can.
 One act of kindness a day can do it.”